-A revocable assignment is an assignment which contains terms and conditions that would cause the assignment of benefits (or assignments such as pre-retirement death benefits) to terminate or change as a result the passage of time or the happening of some defined event.
+A revocable assignment is an assignment that contains terms and conditions that would cause the assignment of benefits (or assignments such as pre-retirement death benefits) to terminate or change as a result of the passage of time or the happening of some defined event.

 Section 414(p)(2) states in part, a domestic relations order meets the requirements….only if such order clearly specifies — (C) the number of payments or period to which such order applies.

 Section 414(p)(3) states in part, a domestic relations order meets the requirements… only if such order — (A) does not require a plan to provide any type or form of benefit, or any option, not otherwise provided under the plan,

 Traditionally, qualified domestic relations orders involving defined benefit plans, whether qualified, non-qualified or from government plans, have been used to assign separate interest or stream of interest benefits to an alternate payee which were permanent, non-revocable interests.
 The benefits were generally payable for the life of the alternate payee (or under some other defined term if elected by the alternate payee).
 When the alternate payee died, the benefits to the alternate payee would cease and the participant’s benefits continued at the reduced rate.